RicardoJBarrios/kuoki/packages/environment-angular/src/lib/guards/README.md

 > Angular guards related with the environment module.

+These guards allow you to manage the load of a route based on the existence or not of certain properties.

 ## CanActivateEnvironment

 Prevent path to be activated if required environment properties doesn't exist.